netxms/netxms-doc/admin/agent-management.rst

 arguments metric name should contain "(*)" symbols after name.
 Only first line of script output will be given as a result of execution(metric value).

+``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` and behaves identically on non-Windows systems.
+On Windows systems ``ExternalParameter`` executes specified command using system process execution API's CreateProcess() function.
+It will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
-``ExternalParameterShellExec`` has same meaning as ``ExternalParameter`` with exception that agent will use shell to execute specified command instead of system process execution API.
-This difference presented only on Windows system, on other systems ``ExternalParameter`` and ``ExternalParameterShellExec`` behaves identically.
+``ExternalParameterShellExec`` will use shell to execute specified command on Windows.

 To add multiple parameters, you should use multiple ``ExternalParameter``/``ExternalParameterShellExec`` entries.